 In parallel to the development of Africa's national capabilities is a growing trend of entrepreneurs that are transforming Africa's economic prospects and space industry.
 Equipped with the expertise in local contextual factors and the understanding of end user needs, innovators across Africa who are harnessing satellite technology to drive a social-tech movement aimed at improving socio-economic, political and environmental challenges in their respective cities, countries and regions

 Led by Dr Minoo Rathnasabapathy, work is currently being done on investigating emerging entrepreneurial trends driving space and innovation ecosystems in Africa.
 The research serves to identify key factors driving the emergence and success of space science, technology and innovation in Africa, and subsequent policy initiatives needed to stimulate entrepreneurship on the continent.
-The research aims to produce a first-of-its-kind database of African start-ups that are utilizing space technologies in key vertical sectors including agriculture, healthcare, transportation, and financial technology (FinTech).
+The research aims to build upon a database of African start-ups that are utilizing space technologies in key vertical sectors including agriculture, healthcare, transportation, and financial technology (FinTech).